This article was updated February 2019.

-If you’re one of the companies that’s jumped on the Slack bandwagon there’s a bunch of fun and useful stuff it can do you might not know about.
+If your company is one of those that have jumped on the Slack bandwagon, there’s a bunch of fun and useful stuff it can do you might not know about.

 Here’s our top thirteen handy lesser-known features and integrations in Slack.

-While unicode doesn’t provide a burrito emoji, you can add your own.
-In fact, anyone on your Slack team can add custom emoji (unless your admins disable it – sorry if the fun police go that far) by heading to this URL.
+While unicode doesn’t provide your face as an emoji, you can add your own.
+In fact, anyone on your Slack team can add custom emoji (unless your admins disable it — sorry if the fun police go that far) by heading to this URL.

 All you need to do is head to this URL and set your own fun loading message.
 If you add more than one, it’ll be randomly selected from the available messages every time Slack is loaded.